The compensation amounts below are based upon the ‘Guidelines for the assessment of general damages in personal injury cases’.

 Ankle InjuryUp to £12,900

 The less serious, minor or undisplaced fractures, sprains and ligamentous injuries.

 These injuries include relatively straight forward fractures or the exacerbation of a pre-existing degenerative condition or laceration injuries to one or more toes.

 Such injuries will be serious injuries to the great toe or crush and multiple fractures of two or more toes

-*Please note that due to a recent change in the law, the compensation examples provided may no longer be applicable to road traffic accident claims where the accident occurred on or after 31 May 2021.
-Our solicitors will be able to advise further.
+Road Traffic Accidents – please note that due to a recent change in the law, the compensation amounts provided may no longer be applicable to road traffic accident claims where the accident occurred on or after 31 May 2021.
+Our panel solicitors will be able to advise further.